Last Updated: April 4, 2017

 Bookkeeper Average Salary

-Per 2015 figures from the Bureau of Labor Statistics, the median average pay for a bookkeeper was $37,250 a year or $17.91 an hour.
-In 2015 an estimated 1.7 million were working as bookkeepers and projections were that employment of bookkeepers, accountants and auditing clerks are showing a decline in growth, however, this due to replacement needs so there will be plenty of job openings.
+Per 2016 figures from the Bureau of Labor Statistics, the mean average pay for a bookkeeper was $40,220 a year or $19.34 an hour.
+In 2016 an estimated over 1.5 million were working as bookkeepers and projections were that employment of bookkeepers, accountants and auditing clerks are showing a decline in growth, however, this due to replacement needs so there will be plenty of job openings.
 As the economy starts to see a large increase in bookkeeping retirement, companies still expand and more small businesses are established, so the demand for bookkeepers is expected to grow despite job losses from workers retiring.
 Any increase in financial regulations often leads to more jobs for bookkeepers who will be required to interpret and implement the news ways of keeping the books as well.
+For additional bookkeeper salary information, try payscale.com